British Heart Foundation 4 Year PhD Programme in Cardiovascular Disease and Diabetes

 Structure of our Programme

-Programme PhD projects address the challenge of cardiovascular disease and diabetes and include 2 mini-projects in Year 1, which can be outside the laboratory of the primary supervisor but closely related to your main area of research.
+Programme PhD projects address the challenge of cardiovascular disease and diabetes and include 2 mini-projects in Year 1, which can be outside the research group of the primary supervisor but closely related to your main area of research.
 This provides the opportunity to spend all 4 years primarily directed towards your main PhD project while retaining the option to change direction and/or supervisors during Year 1 if properly justified.
 Final selection of your PhD project and supervisors occurs by 9 months when a proposal is provided to the British Heart Foundation (BHF).

 Year 1 also includes a carefully designed programme of lectures, generic laboratory training and clinical experiences.
-Within years 2 to 4, you may also plan a visit to an outstanding overseas or UK laboratory, or gain experience in a non-academic environment, to develop further skills and experience relevant to your research interests and help you plan a future career within or outside of academia.
+Within years 2 to 4, you may also plan a visit to an outstanding overseas or UK research group, or gain experience in a non-academic environment, to develop further skills and experience relevant to your research interests and help you plan a future career within or outside of academia.
 You will also receive support from our careers centre and learn from our alumni about their career journeys.

 Highlights of the Programme